Banach space representations of Drinfeld-Jimbo algebras and their complex-analytic forms: Banach space representations and the Arens-Michael envelope of

-where $P_n\!:=t_nK-s_nK^{-1}$.
-Then there is a non-trivial Laurent polynomial in~$K$ that belongs to the ideal generated by $E^m$. \end{lm} \begin{proof} Denote the ideal generated by $E^m$ by $I$.
-We claim that for each $n\in\{0,\ldots,m-1\}$ there is a Laurent polynomial~$R_n$ in~$K$ such that
+Then there is a non-trivial Laurent polynomial in~$K$ that belongs to the ideal generated by~$E^m$. \end{lm} \begin{proof} Denote the ideal generated by $E^m$ by $J$.
+We claim that for each $n\in\{0,\ldots,m-1\}$ there is a non-trivial $R_n\in\CC[K,K^{-1}]$ such that $E^nR_n\in J$.
+This claim with $n=0$ is exactly the assertion of the lemma.